TheFozid/go-llama/README.md

 ## Overview

-Go-LLama is a modern, secure, and high-performance chat interface for local LLMs such as llama.cpp and llamafile.
+Go-LLama is a modern, secure, and high-performance chat interface for local LLMs such as vLLM, llama.cpp and llamafile.
 It provides user accounts, persistent chats, streaming responses, and automatic web search for real-time answers.

 This project prioritizes: